 Steps to Validate This Carrier

-In order for your live rate carrier to access live rates, you will need to enter your necessary credentials for FedEx and have them validated.
+In order for your live rate carrier to access negotiated rates, you need to enter your credentials for FedEx and have them validated.
+This validation process means ShipperHQ can access the shipping account and retrieve rates.

-If you choose to skip validation after adding your new carrier you will be reminded to add your credentials later.
+If you choose to skip validation after adding your new carrier, you are reminded to add your credentials later.
+Note, you can still use and configure this carrier without validating your credentials.
+In this scenario, ShipperHQ uses the standard FedEx list rates instead of your negotiated rates.

 To Validate your FedEx Carrier: